tstuefe/JEP387/jep.md

 Goals
 -----

-- A more elastic Metaspace
+- A more elastic Metaspace.
+It should recover from usage spikes much more readily, returning memory to the operating system after class unloading.
 - Reduced Metaspace memory footprint
 - A cleaner implementation which is less difficult to maintain